gwg313/hugo-blog/content/posts/nix-workflow4.md

 ## Conclusion

-In this second part, we explored the intricacies of the Nix Flake, focusing on building our Go project with confidence and reliability.
+In this final part, we explored the intricacies of the Nix Flake, focusing on setting up our CI.
 By leveraging Nix, we not only achieved a reproducible development environment but also ensured consistency in our CI workflow.
 It's worth noting that Nix Flakes extend beyond managing builds, offering a versatile and declarative approach to various aspects of software development.
 Stay tuned for upcoming articles where we'll delve into more advanced use cases of Nix Flakes, unlocking their full potential.

 You can find code used in these examples [here](https://github.com/gwg313/blog-go-example).